-I am sure that you will really enjoy studying history at GCH.
+I am sure that you will really enjoy studying History at GCH.
 We cover a broad range of study, encompassing British, European, African and world history.
 A full overview of the content and assessment of the course can be found on the school website.
-A Level history is a very highly respected qualification and can open doors to a very wide range of different university courses and future careers.
-You are likely to be very successful taking this course, the A Level results in history at GCH are outstanding.
+A level History is a highly respected qualification and can open doors to a very wide range of different university courses and future careers.
+You are likely to be very successful taking this course, the A Level results in History at GCH are outstanding!

 You will find information and instructions about the A Level History transition work in this document.
-Completing this work will help you to learn about the background to the two History modules you will study in Year 12 and will get you prepared for the start of the course.
-There is a reading list at the end, it is optional but strongly recommended to read something from this list for each of the two modules.
+Completing this work will help you to learn about the background to the two History modules you will study in Year 12 and will get you prepared.
+The more of this you are able to complete, the easier you will find it when you start the course.